You will need to comply with this code if you intend to enter into a franchise agreement.

 - the franchisee is required to pay an agreed fee to the franchisor or its associate before starting or continuing the business.

-The Code aims to regulate the conduct of franchising participants towards one another.
-In particular, the Code:
+The code aims to regulate the conduct of franchising participants towards one another.
+In particular, it:

 - requires franchisors to disclose certain information to prospective and existing franchisees before, and after, entering into a franchise agreement